Dhun04/Task-Manager/README.md

 4️⃣ Open the Application

+After running npm run dev, a localhost link will appear.

-Visit http://localhost:3000 in your browser.
+Open that link in your browser.

-📜 API Endpoints

-Method

-Endpoint

-Description

-POST

-/signup

-Register a new user